seantauber/seantauber/README.md

 - [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
 Powered by Vercel AI SDK!
 Search with models like xAI's Grok 3.
 - [ramakay/claude-self-reflect](https://github.com/ramakay/claude-self-reflect) - Enable Claude to self reflect.
 - [QwenLM/Qwen3-Coder](https://github.com/QwenLM/Qwen3-Coder) - Qwen3-Coder is the code version of Qwen3, the large language model series developed by Qwen team, Alibaba Cloud.
-- [GoogleCloudPlatform/agent-starter-pack](https://github.com/GoogleCloudPlatform/agent-starter-pack) - A collection of production-ready Generative AI Agent templates built for Google Cloud.
-It accelerates development by providing a holistic, production-ready solution.

 ## MLOps & AI Infrastructure